Body found in Feltonville identified as missing NY woman

 FELTONVILLE (WPVI) --Authorities have confirmed that the body found in the basement of a home in the Feltonville section of Philadelphia is that of a missing woman from New York City.

 Vianela Tavera, 50, died from a gunshot wound to the head.
-He death was ruled a homicide, police said.
+Her death was ruled a homicide, police said.

 Tavera's body was found Sunday night on the 400 block of West Roosevelt Boulevard.